collective-action/tech/README.md

     2018/11/20
    </td>
    <td>
     Blue Apron employees have filed a class-action lawsuit against the companies, alleging that they weren't paid overtime, or for meal breaks, among other labor law violations.
 They are seeking back pay for missed wages and a trial by jury.
+Blue Apron employs thousands of low-wage workers in food processing plants in New Jersey, Texas, and California, where this suit was filed.
+An employee alleges that Blue Apron routinely forced hourly employees to clock out before their meal break, effectively cheating them out of thirty minutes of pay per shift, a practice known in the world of labor law as “time shaving.”
    </td>
    <td>
     <a href="/actions/0043.md">